 What is the impact of Coronavirus on Nepal Tourism?

-Nepal’s government planned to celebrate the year 2020 is as Visit Nepal Year.
+Nepal’s government planned to celebrate the year 2020 as Visit Nepal Year.
 It officially launched on 1st Jan the ‘Visit Nepal 2020’ campaign to bring 2 million tourists.
-Visit Nepal 2020 is supposed to have more jobs and revenue, but all of this has been demolished.
+Visit Nepal 2020 is supposed to have more jobs and revenue, but this has been demolished.

-Due to the coronavirus pandemic, the government halted all the movements.
-The lockdown was declared before starting the major trekking and climbing season in Nepal, starting from March to May.
+Due to the coronavirus pandemic, the government halted all movements.
+The lockdown was declared before starting Nepal’s major trekking and climbing season, from March to May.

 As of 1st Sept, the government officially has resumed international commercial flights and has taken safety guides to reduce the outbreak.
-Only Nepali nationals and diplomats are permitted to enter the country as of now.
-Explicit confirmation and details for non-essential travel to Nepal for foreign nationals will begin from 17th Oct 2020.
+Only Nepali nationals and diplomats are permitted to enter the country.
+Explicit confirmation and details for non-essential travel to Nepal for foreign nationals will begin on 17th Oct 2020.

-To restart tourism from autumn 2020, the Government of Nepal has instructed all tourism workers to adopt the ‘New Normal’ to their daily operations.
-All airlines, hotels, restaurants, and so on are preparing to follow the new standard guidelines to resume the business.
+To restart tourism in the autumn of 2020, the Government of Nepal has instructed all tourism workers to adopt the ‘New Normal’ in daily operations.
+All airlines, hotels, restaurants, and so on are preparing to follow the new standard guidelines to resume business.

 For the next season, trekking and climbing permits will be available for all international tourists.
-A mandatory RT-PCR negative report for COVID-19, not exceeding 72 hours from the time of boarding of the plane, will be required under the current protocol.
+A mandatory RT-PCR negative report for COVID-19, not exceeding 72 hours from boarding the plane, will be required under the current protocol.

 All our upcoming trips will comply with the protocols and safety guidelines put out by Nepal’s government and the Ministry of Health.